oguz463/pxl-widgets/README.md

 - For any further request from client the parser is designed extendable.
 - All filters have been added (Between ages(null), consecutive numbers.)
 - All DB records can be exported as CSV file.

+## Second Commit
+- Now configured as whole data is also thrown to the queue and configured queue priorities for writing data with a correct order in any case.
+(Faster process to show to client.)